GoogleCloudPlatform/puppet-google-compute/README.md

     Represents a Region resource.
 A region is a specific geographical location where you can run your resources.
 Each region has one or more zones
+* [`gcompute_ssl_certificate`][]:
+    An SslCertificate resource.
+This resource provides a mechanism to upload
+    an SSL key and certificate to the load balancer to serve secure connections from the user.

 ### About output only properties